gasparka/thesis/docs/2_pyha.rst

             return a, b

-One of the contributions of this thesis is sequential OOP VHDL model which is used to simplify conversion from Pyha to VHDL.
+One of the contributions of this thesis is a sequential OOP VHDL model which is used to simplify conversion from Pyha to VHDL.
 The example of the VHDL conversion is shown in :numref:`pyha_basic_vhdl`, more details are given in :numref:`3_synthesis`.